JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/sentry-integration/index.md

 you set **send_default_pii** to True.

 Okay, we are all set, let's trigger some exceptions.
-According to the sentry documentation, I will perform **ZeroDivisionError** in my application.
+According to the Sentry documentation, I will perform **ZeroDivisionError** in my application.

 # Firing our first event